Every weekday, DIY’s new music know-it-all Neu brings you one essential new release to get obsessed with. Today’s Neu Pick comes from Rope.

 “I was the first child/ I was the prodigal son/ and I’ve been aided and abetted in everything I’ve done/ and to my little sister I say/ you might work harder for less, but you’re better off that way.”

 Listen to ‘Exit Interview’ below.

-Twisting first work from the Welsh newcomers is today’s Neu Pick.
+The new track from the three-piece is today’s Neu Pick.